gernest/zedlist/README.md

 A humble job recruitment service.

 # Motivation
-I have never been employed.
-I'm in Tanzania, and God knows if there is anyone who cared about my applications.

-The purpose of zedlist is to provide infastructure that bridges the gap between job seekers and employers in the african continent (initially for Tanzania).
+The purpose of zedlist is to provide infastructure that bridges the gap between job seekers and employers in the African continent (initially for Tanzania).

 # Features
 * Job listing.